0rtis/jsafebox/README.md

 - [x] File explorer
 - [x] Import with Drag & Drop
 - [ ] Export with Drag & Drop
-- [ ] Text viewer
+- [x] Text viewer
 - [ ] Picture viewer
 - [ ] Interactive shell

 ### Download
-**This project is still under development and file loss might occur.
+**This project is still under development and file loss may occur.
 Make sure to have a backup of your files !**

 You can download the latest version of JSafe [here]()